KeltonMVP/rules/docs/leaders/leader-rules.en.md

 - if there are 5 or fewer absence requests, they will be automatically accepted.
 - if there are more than 5 absence requests, the first 5 will have priority.
 If a member who has an absence request has been present at all wars on that day, their request will be rejected.

+!!! example "Info note"
+	A member is considered present at a war if they have at least 30 seconds on the turf or a minimum of 3 kills/deaths in total.

 #### <span style="color:#3baad5;">War Seconds</span>